 Good Lord!
 Where do I go from here?

-I mention the first flag… that was the first gap that needed be filled.
-The first thing I did was pick up a phone and reached out to my fashion world for some washed denim shirts that were colourful and interesting. they were beautiful!
+I mentioned opportunity… there was a gap that needed be filled.
+It was staring at me right in the face.
+The first thing I did was pick up a phone and reached out to my fashion world for some washed denim shirts that were colourful and beautiful!
 Comfortable, easy to wear, they were corporately acceptable and certainly a refreshing change from the crispy, slippery textiles that were currently available that I couldn’t stand touching.

-I called Bell Canada, spoke to a VP of Marketing I think, and asked for an appointment.
-The name of my company had something to do with the fact that appointments were easy to get, however, it’s fair to say that the phone was the only way to reach out to new clients and cold calling was perfectly acceptable.
+I called Bell Canada, spoke to a VP of Marketing (I think), and asked for an appointment.
+The name of my company was intriguing and had something to do with the fact that appointments were easy to get, however, it’s fair to say that the phone was the only way to reach out to new clients and cold calling was perfectly acceptable.

 How did Red Scarf get its name?
 Only a few bold clients asked me this question during the 25 years and it is a big secret!